andrewreed/ccnc2016/README.md

 # Overview
-This is the GitHub repo for the code used in the IEEE WIFS 2015 paper.
+This is the GitHub repo for the code used in the IEEE CCNC 2016 paper.
 You can obtain the .pcap's from our tests from:

 https://drive.google.com/folderview?id=0B3cMrOhPT_6zfjl6WWFMZHgwSFVZS1lUS0xGRWdMMF9tektEWmxSZUdwVnl6YkoyVGEyTlk&usp=sharing